Jannimal804/NeverReadTheComments-/README.md

 # NeverReadTheComments-
-A news scraper app that allows users to leave comments on articles
+A news scraper app that allows users to leave comments on articles using Mongo, Mongoose and Cheerio